dangesid/Generative_AI_Projects/Invoice_Extractor/README.md

-# Gemini AI Chatbot Project
+# Gemini AI Invoice extractor Project

 This project is dedicated to building a QA Chatbot using a virtual environment setup.
 The chatbot is designed to handle questions and answers in a specified domain using AI models.